-September was really hard for me with school kicking into high gear, and I would only burn out worse in October if I didn’t set better goals that could work with my class and work schedule, and I think it pretty much worked!
-I’m still exhausted and this past week of exams has been really rough (which is to be expected) but I’m proud of how much I did get done, so let’s review, shall we?
+September was really hard for me with school kicking into high gear, and I would only burn out worse in October if I didn’t set better goals that could work with my class and work schedule, and I think it worked!
+I’m still exhausted and this past week of exams has been really rough (which is to be expected) but I’m proud of how much I got done, so let’s review, shall we?

-Read and review Putrescent Poems by Katie Koontz– I really enjoyed this story and Katie is a good friend of mine and a great writer so I reccomend checking it out!
+Read and review Putrescent Poems by Katie Koontz– I really enjoyed this story and Katie is a good friend of mine and a brilliant writer so I recommend checking it out!
 You can read my review here and get the story here.
-Make a new writing schedule– I didn’t strictly stick to it, but I started writing for about an hour in the mornings after breakfast and before class started, which is how I was able to mark off the other items on this list!
+Make a new writing schedule– I didn’t strictly stick to it, but I started writing for about an hour in the mornings after breakfast and before class started, which is how I could mark off the other items on this list!
 Make one thing for Laoche– This was originally “outline 1 chapter” but I ended up coming up with a lot of great worldbuilding stuff and last week’s post of drabbles, so I think that counts, since this story is still in the developmental phase.
-Draw 15/31 things for Intober– I ended up not following a prompt list, but I did draw 15 things, including the character introductions for Esil and Lyss I posted earlier, and this drawing of Madelyn and Seth I posted on my tumblr
+Draw 15/31 things for Inktober– I ended up not following a prompt list, but I drew 15 things, including the character introductions for Esil and Lyss I posted earlier, and this drawing of Madelyn and Seth I posted on my Tumblr

-Write 1 log for AI-Lia Antares– It wasn’t a very long one but I did write one.
+Write 1 log for AI-Lia Antares– It wasn’t a very long one, but I wrote one.
 I have a lot of ideas for this story but it takes a lot of time to write it because it’s 75% art project and formatting.
 If you’re unfamiliar with this story, you can read the WIP Intro Here!
 Post 1 thing to my website each week– I did!!
 Thank you all for reading!
 I’ve had a great time working on this!
 Empy my askbox on tumblr– I think I had something like 15 old ones sitting around about, and answering them was a big help in brainstorming for Laoche.
-I did this over meals or during breaks in studying when I didn’t have enough time to write, but I did have enough time to type up responses on my phone Write and publish 1 chapter of my fanfic– It only took 2 months for me to finally write finish the half-started chapter so I could mark this off but I did it.
+I did this over meals or during breaks in studying when I didn’t have enough time to write, but I had enough time to type up responses on my phone.
+Write and publish 1 chapter of my fanfic– It only took 2 months for me to finally write finish the half-started chapter so I could mark this off, but I did it.
 We shall see if I can actually continue the story next month.

 - Edit 1 chapter of Storge – I did like.. the first 3 pages?
 I’m rewriting the whole thing and this may be the first but I’m sure it will not be the last.

-That makes 8/10 creative goals, and 16/22 goals overall which is really good for me, or maybe it’s just because I set easier goals this time.
-I’m honestly shocked I did that much, though it does explain why I’m tired all the time.
+That makes 8/10 creative goals, and 16/22 goals overall, which is great for me, or maybe it’s just because I set easier goals this time.
+I’m honestly shocked I did that much, though it explains why I’m tired all the time.
 I think I’ll be adding “go to bed on time” for next month.
-If you keep goals too, leave a comment below and tell me some of the accomplishments that you’re proud of this month!
-Happy writing 🙂
+If you keep goals too, leave a comment and tell me some accomplishments that you’re proud of this month!